oalan-assignments/twitter-evq-config-loader/README.md

 * **Worker nodes could potentially continue parsing the values after first split of lines (using = split)**
   * We can not do arbitrary slicing because we would lose group information
   * So we need to keep track of group info.
 One option would be prepending the group into property at the time of slicing.
 We would need to do a profiling though if this approach is better than (because it requires a process to split file still) main actor sending lines to the actors.
+* Make clear separation between IT and UT